tommueller/ng-mat-search-bar/README.md

 })
 ```

+Also make sure that in your _app.module.ts_ you import the `BrowserAnimationsModule`, otherwise the animations will not work!

-and you also need to add Material Icons webfont by adding
+You also need to add Material Icons webfont by adding

 ```html
 <link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">